Head Coach Danny Miles

 The versatile Miles was an assistant coach in the Tech football program and head coach of the baseball team.
 On four occasions, his baseball teams finished in the top three in District II.
 In ten years with the Oregon Tech softball program Tech won six conference championships including one trip to the college world series.
 Miles has directed three different American Legion programs.
 In his 10 years of coaching American Legion Baseball his teams were state runner-up on three occasions and won State Championships in 1974 and 1987.

-Miles has also coached eight summer clinics in France, as well as clinics in Australia and China.
+Miles has also coached nine summer clinics in France, as well as clinics in Australia and China.
 Most recently Miles was selected to serve as a court coach for the 2011 USA Basketball Men's U19 Junior National Team in Colorado Springs, Colo.
 The training camp was used to select the 12-member team that represented the USA at the 2011 FIBA U19 World Championship played in Valmiera, Liepaja and Riga Latvia.

 In 2010 Miles was a part of the Athlete's in Action staff traveling through Kenya and Rwanda, Africa hosting basketball clinics, and in August of 2011 was selected as the Head Clinician for AIA where Miles coached the national coaches of Rwanda, along with the top men’s and women’s players from the East African nation.